speedruncomorg/api/version1/games.md

 ### GET /games/{id}

 This will retrieve a single game, identified by its ID.
+Instead of the game's ID, you can also specify the game's abbreviation.
+When an abbreviation was found, the API will respond with a redirect the the ID-based URL (so ``/api/v1/games/aoe1`` will be redirected to ``/api/v1/games/nj1nowdp``).

+Note that abbreviations can change, so API clients should rely on the ID if possible.

 ##### Example Requests

 * [**GET /api/v1/games/v1pxjz68**](http://www.speedrun.com/api/v1/games/v1pxjz68) retrieves Super
   Mario Sunshine.
+* [**GET /api/v1/games/sms**](http://www.speedrun.com/api/v1/games/sms) redirects to the URL above.

 ##### Example Response